benchristelcom/benchristelcom.github.io/src/posts/escape-plan/index.md

 At first I couldn't meditate for more than 10 minutes at a stretch.
 My mind would get restless, I'd forget myself, and my eyes would open of their own accord.
+(Again: normal!
+But I didn't know that.)
 I tried sitting on the floor so my physical posture would be a reminder of what I was doing, but I couldn't sit for more than 5 minutes without acute pain.
 I am not very flexible.

 Gradually, by practicing almost every day, I was able to increase the time to 20 minutes.
 I could do 30, but it seemed like an eternity.
 [Meditation timers]